-If a standard model is installed above 2,000 feet (610 m) or high altitude model is installed above 4,500 feet (1,370 m), the input rating should be reduced at the rate of 4 percent for each 1000 feet (305 m) above sea level which requires replacement of the burner orifice in accordance with National Fuel Gas Code ANSI Z223.1/NFPA 54 or Contact your local gas supplier for further information.
+Water heaters covered in this manual have been tested and approved for installation at elevations up to 7,700 feet (2,347 m) above sea level.
+For installation above 7,700 feet (2,347 m), the water heater's Btu input should be reduced at the rate of 4 percent for each 1,000 feet (305 m) above sea level which requires replacement of the burner orifice in accordance with the National Fuel Gas Code ANSI Z223.1/ NFPA 54.
+Contact your local gas supplier for further information.

-Failure to replace the standard orifice with a high altitude orifice when installed at elevations above 2,000 feet (610 m) or above 4,500 feet (1,370 m) for high altitude model could result in improper and inefficient operation of the appliance, producing carbon monoxide gas in excess of safe limits, which could result in serious injury or death.
-Contact your local gas supplier for any specific changes which may be required in your area.
+Failure to replace the standard orifice with the proper high altitude orifice when installed at elevations above 7,700 feet (2,347 m) could result in improper and inefficient operation of the appliance, producing carbon monoxide gas in excess of the safe limits.
+This could result in serious injury or death.
+Contact your local gas supplier for any specific changes that may be required in your area.